Moldova: Regional differences and tensions

-Since independence, Moldova characterised by a substantial range of profound regional differences across its internationally recognised territory.
+Moldova has been characterised since independence by a substantial range of profound regional differences across its internationally recognised territory.
 Since independence, the country has struggled with issues of national identity, geopolitical strategy, and alliances, often torn between Romania and the European Union to the west and the Russian Federation to the east.
-Most notably, in eastern Moldova is the unrecognised breakaway state of Transnistria, which lies on the eastern bank of the Dniester river and borders Ukraine, which has pursued close diplomatic, military, and economic ties with Russia since 1992, with more than a thousand Russian soldiers stationed in the region.
-This has proved particularly difficult following Russia's invasion of Ukraine in 2022, as Transnistria's position on Ukraine's south-western flank and its hosting of more than a thousand Russian soldiers poses a potential threat to Ukraine's war efforts.
+The unrecognised breakaway state of Transnistria lies in eastern Moldova, on the eastern bank of the Dniester river, and borders Ukraine.
+It has pursued close diplomatic, military, and economic ties with Russia since 1992, and more than a thousand Russian soldiers are stationed there.
+This standoff has proved particularly difficult following Russia's invasion of Ukraine in 2022, as Transnistria's position on Ukraine's south-western flank and its hosting of these soldiers pose a potential threat to Ukraine's war efforts.
 The European Union's High Representative of the Union for Foreign Affairs and Security Policy Josep Borrell has confirmed that the pathway to accession does not depend upon a resolution of the Transnistria conflict.

 There is further the issue of the autonomous territorial unit of Gagauzia.
 The Gagauz people are a Turkic-speaking people spread between southern Moldova and the south-west of Ukraine.
 While their exact origin is considered obscure, they have a strong sense of ethnic identity distinct from that of Moldova, Romania, and Ukraine, with a distinctive language and cultural traditions.
 They are nevertheless a heavily Russified group.
 Support for integration with Romania and the European Union is substantially lower among Gagauzians than among the broader Moldovan population.
 In 2014, shortly before the Republic of Moldova signed its EU Association Agreement, nearly 99 per cent of Gagauzians voted in a referendum "to reject closer links with Europe in favour of joining the Russian-led Eurasian Economic Union."
 In 2015, "just over half of Gagauzians voted for the Russian-backed socialist candidate Irina Vlakh as governor."
 Gagauzia continues to represent a serious challenge both to Moldova's territorial sovereignty and political stability due to Russia's systemic involvement in the region, especially by backing pro-Russian local parties and leadership candidates.
-The European Centre for Minority Issues has also highlighted the role of supposedly-neutral NGO groups in Gagauzia as a new front in Russia's hybrid-war against both Moldova and Ukraine.
+The European Centre for Minority Issues has also highlighted the role of supposedly neutral NGO groups in Gagauzia as a new front in Russia's hybrid-war against both Moldova and Ukraine.
 The region's current local leader, Evghenia Guțul, in July 2023 thanked the fugitive Moldovan oligarch Ilan Shor, leader of the outlawed Moldovan pro-Russian opposition Șor Party, for his personal and financial support and his "willingness to do what it takes so that we may fulfil our election promises", and expressed a desire for deeper diplomatic ties with Russia.